mathminx/JavaScript-Quiz/README.md

 ## Usage:

+The user begins the quiz by clicking the Start button.

 The user is presented with a multiple-choice question with four answers to choose from.
 The user selects an answer by clicking on it.
 A message will appear above the question area to indicate whether their asnwer was correct or incorrect.
 The next question is displayed.
 ![image](https://user-images.githubusercontent.com/122234007/220697425-ed5e8079-41e1-414a-9456-94d57034e042.png)

 The user is prompted to input a length for the password.
 The user chooses a length of at least 8 characters and no more than 128 characters.
 The input is validated to ensure that only whole numbers between 8 and 128 are accepted.

 ![image](https://user-images.githubusercontent.com/122234007/220697610-d1385cd9-bcd8-4f8f-b0ec-b8c064bafab5.png)